awsdocs/amazon-vpc-peering-guide/doc_source/modify-peering-connections.md

 1. Select the VPC peering connection, and choose **Actions**, **Edit DNS Settings**\.

 1. To ensure that queries from the peer VPC resolve to private IP addresses in your local VPC, choose the option to enable DNS resolution for queries from the peer VPC\.
+This option is **Requester DNS resolution** or **Accepter DNS resolution**, depending on whether the VPC is the requester or accepter VPC\.

-1. If the peer VPC is in the same AWS account, you can choose the option to enable DNS resolution for queries from the local VPC\.
-This ensures that queries from the local VPC resolve to private IP addresses in the peer VPC\.
+1. If the peer VPC is in the same AWS account, you can enable DNS resolution for both VPCs in the peering connection\.

 1. Choose **Save**\.